 Tabi was the opening performer at the first ever Annual NYC Disability Pride Parade in 2015 to celebrate the ADA's 25th anniversary.
 In 2016, Tabi had her own show at the New York Public Library titled, "A Concert on Life, Love, and Being Different".
 She performed at the Prudential Center and Brooklyn Dodgers stadium, and in 2017 her show was sold out at Rockwood Music Hall.
 In 2019, Tabi performed at Mercury Lounge in celebration of her first studio album which is named after her track "I Wrote Life", and then again later that year alongside NPR's Tiny Desk singer-songwriter and violinist gem Gaelynn Lea.
 Her follow-up album "Stance" was released in 2022 and she looks forward to releasing more studio albums.

 Tabi is a VP Software Engineer at J.P.
 Morgan Chase and was featured on their public website, at Chase bank branches, on The Atlantic, at the United Nations, and more - showing diversity and inclusion for people with disabilities in the workplace.
 She has performed/presented at corporations, universities, hospitals, church, podcasts, and music conferences.
+During the entire 2017 at St. Joseph’s Chapel, Tabi volunteered selecting and leading all of the hymns on Sunday mass.
 Tabi has been featured multiple times in The New York Times, featured in No Depression, and mentioned in Billboard magazine.
 As a part of the SMA My Way community collaboration, Tabi was a model during New York Fashion Week 2022 which was featured in Vogue magazine.